Efstapap/3.3.-mongo-replicated/README.md

   - It performs an insert operation, read operations, and a delete operation on the primary node.
   - It demonstrates reading from the secondary node after a deletion with a delay.
   - It displays the results in a GUI created with Tkinter.

+- `docker-compose.yml`: This file defines the Docker services for the virtual laboratory.
+It specifies the MongoDB version, volumes, ports, and container names for the primary and secondary nodes.

+  Here are some key points about the `docker-compose.yml` file:
+  - It defines two services: `db01` and `db02`, representing the primary and secondary nodes respectively.
+  - Each service uses the `mongo:3.0` image.
+  - Volumes are mounted to store the MongoDB data and configuration files.
+  - Ports are exposed to allow communication with the primary and secondary nodes.
+  - The `command` specifies the configuration and port settings for each node.